-Critical Reading of Local and National Current Events is a course designed to meet the current event requirements of the National Court Reporters Association while emphasizing the reporter specialist's vocabulary in the language of current events.
+CR104 Critical Reading of Local and National Current Events 5 Credits specialist's vocabulary in the language of current events.
 Current events will be studied and discussed through articles written in a weekly news magazine.
 The language of the articles will be analyzed in terms of a core list of high-frequency words on standardized examinations; synonym definitions; Latin, Greek, and French root words; common homonym and homograph use; usage and subject matter application in all areas of news context.
 Research techniques are introduced.
 Aspects of vocabulary are also presented one hour a week in a machine shorthand setting.
 See Skill Building Classes description.
 Note: CR105 may be used in place of CR104.